Beech Grove Primary School

 Keeping Safe and Healthy (This section will tell you what we are teaching children about lifestyle choices)

 During the term, we will continue to do Jigsaw as part of our PSHE teaching.
-In the first half term, we will be looking into dreams and goals for the future and setting high aspirations for ourselves.
-After half term, we will move onto a ‘Healthy Me’ topic where we will learn how to be healthy physically, emotionally and socially.
+In the first half term, we will be looking into the children’s relationships with themselves, family and friends.
+After half term, we will move onto a topic called ‘Changing Me’ where we will learn about body image and puberty in boys and girls.

 Dates for your Diary